userver: Configure, Build and Install

 Link Contains

-https://github.com/userver-framework/service_template
+https://github.com/userver-framework/service_template HTTP

-https://github.com/userver-framework/pg_grpc_service_template postgreSQL, gRPC
+https://github.com/userver-framework/pg_grpc_service_template HTTP, PostgreSQL, gRPC

 2. Clone the service git clone your-service-repo && cd your-service-repo